 This survey was carried out at Quantifi’s annual trading and risk conference in London.
 Over 100 individuals from across the financial services industry were invited to take part in the survey.

-The global economy is on an inevitable path towards recession, with inflation at a 40-year high in some economies and central banks maintaining high interest rates.
-Global geopolitical risks have soared since Russia’s invasion of Ukraine and have delivered a sharp shock to business sentiment, which had slowly been recovering as COVID-19 lockdown measures eased.
+Macroeconomic and geopolitical risks have soared since Russia’s invasion of Ukraine and have delivered a sharp shock to business sentiment, which had slowly been recovering as COVID-19 lockdown measures eased.
 This survey found that inflation (49 percent) tops the list of developments likely to have the greatest market impact over the next 12 months.
 Others cited rate rises (19 percent), the war in Ukraine (16 percent) and recession (16 percent).

 According to the International Monetary Fund(1), global growth is forecast to slow from 6.0 percent in 2021 to 3.2 percent in 2022 and 2.7 percent in 2023.
 This is the weakest growth profile since 2001 except for the global financial crisis and the acute phase of the COVID-19 pandemic.